percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 ### Bug

-- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) Postgresql database could not be restored using PITR
+- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) - The PostgreSQL database can now be restored using PITR.
+Previously, the restoration using the latest PITR did not complete, and the database remained in the **Restoring** status.

 - [EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) \[UI\] PITR is not enabled for postgresql database after creating backup schedules on the Backups page